aclist/kbin-kes/README.md

 This tool is not ready for mainstream consumption yet.

-kbin Enhancement Suite (KES) bundles together many userscripts that add various features to kbin and adds an integrated interface for configuring them.
+Kbin Enhancement Suite (KES) bundles together many userscripts that add various features to kbin and adds an integrated interface for configuring them.

 As such, KES is three things: